stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 the Math arena are:

-1. Individual objects allocated in the arena do not need their destructors called
+1. Individual objects allocated in the arena do not need their destructors called (although there are ways to destruct something allocated in the arena, it just isn't automatic)
-2. All objects allocated on the arena have the same lifetime (that is the lifetime of the stack)
+2. All objects allocated on the arena have the same lifetime (that is the lifetime of the stack - until `recover_memory` is called)

 The arena memory pattern fits nicely into automatic differentiation for MCMC as we will most commonly be calling gradients with data of the same size over and over again.

 Functions that use reverse mode autodiff are allowed to save whatever they need to the arena.
 Objects saved here will be available during the reverse pass.

 There is a utility for saving objects into the arena that do need their destructors called.
 This is discussed under `make_callback_ptr`.
 Arena types are helper functions and types for easily saving variables to the arena.

 `arena_t<T>` defines, for a given type `T`, the type of a lightweight object pointing to memory in the arena that can store a `T`.
+Memory for `arena_t<T>` objects is only recovered when `recover_memory` is called.
+No destructors are called for objects stored with `arena_t<T>`.

 Copying a variable `x` to the arena can be done with either `to_arena` or `arena_t<T>`: